 Best Uses: Active, hiking, backpacking

 Even with all that powerful waterproofing the Arc’teryx Beta SL remains highly breathable even if your travels see you hitting the trails with some gusto.
-The articulated design and gusseted underarms further enhance this jacket’s ability to support your movement when you’re at your most active.
+The articulated design and gusseted underarms further enhance the ability of this raincoat to support your movement when you’re at your most active.
+The coat also features an adjustable helmet-compatible hood.

 - Ultralight construction